larytet/dockerfile-generator/README.md

 * Generate help, usage tips automatically
 * Convenient support for generation of shell scripts, README files
 * Generate multiple dockerfiles from a single YAML configuration file
+* Specify the expected docker environment in the Dockerfile, for example version of the docker, daemon.json
+* what else?

 The script shows tips on how to build and run the container